-Gift of Hope is proud to serve as the federally designated not-for-profit organ procurement organization (OPO) that coordinates organ and tissue donation and provides compassionate service to families of donors in the northern three-quarters of Illinois and northwest Indiana.
+Gift of Hope serves as the federally designated not-for-profit organization that coordinates organ and tissue donation and provides compassionate service to families of donors in the northern three-quarters of Illinois and northwest Indiana.

-Since our inception in 1986, we have coordinated donations that have saved the lives of more than 23,000 organ transplant recipients, and improved the lives of hundreds of thousands of tissue transplant recipients.
-As one of 58 organ procurement organizations that make up the nation’s organ donation system, we work with 183 hospitals in our donation service area.
+Since our inception in 1986, we have coordinated donations that have saved the lives of more than 29,000 organ transplant recipients, and improved the lives of hundreds of thousands of tissue transplant recipients.

 Compensation range for this position is $71,500 - $80,000 annually